 Note: The student loan amount in the typical financial aid package will increase by approximately $1,000 each year and is not considered part of the family contribution.

 Will I get less financial aid if I apply Early Decision?

 No. The amount of financial aid is the same for students who apply Early or Regular Decision.

 We do not negotiate financial aid packages.
 However, if there is a change in your family's financial circumstances that was not considered during our original review you may submit a Request for Reconsideration.
 Please keep in mind that if you have questions about your financial aid eligibility or information that we have considered in our review, please contact us.

 My parents are divorced/separated.
 Do they both need to submit information?

-Yes, we require both the custodial and noncustodial parents, and stepparents if the custodial parent is remarried, to submit financial data and tax returns yearly.
+Yes, we require information from both the custodial and noncustodial parents, and stepparents if the custodial parent is remarried.
 We will review a request to waive the noncustodial parent's information however we will waive the noncustodial parent information only under very limited circumstances.
 Please see our policies on divorced, separated or never married parents for more information.

 What is Mount Holyoke College's policy on domestic partners?

 Dependent students' biological and adoptive parents' domestic partners and independent students' domestic partners also submit financial information to Student Financial Services for the purposes of determining eligibility for institutional need-based aid.